zackwong1995/BlockChina_Final-Project/README.md

  <div align="left">

 ### Sub-Period: July 2017- Dec 2017
 From July 2017 to December 2017, the search index also has a significant impact on price.
-During this period, prices rose sharply, and bitcoin prices reach its highest record.
+During this period, the price rose sharply and reaches its highest record.
 Therefore, the x1 coefficient during this period is also larger, about 227.
 <div/>

 <br/>